Features

 Capture decisions, docs, runbooks, prior fixes, and corrections once.
 Reuse them across people, tools, projects, and future agents.

-One memory layer · shared across every assistant and teammate
+one memory layer · shared across every assistant and teammate

 Context that survives sessions, search that understands intent, and a graph that explains blast radius — so every assistant shares the same memory and your team ships without repeating context.